United States Minor Outlying Islands: History

 The populated Stewart Islands, called Sikaiana and now effectively controlled by the Solomon Islands, are not included in official lists of U.S. Minor Outlying Islands.
 In 1856, the Kingdom of Hawaii Privy Council and King Kamehameha IV voted to accept their voluntary cession.
 The Kingdom later became the Republic of Hawaii, all of which was annexed by the United States in 1898.
 In 1959, the resulting federal U.S. Territory of Hawaii, excluding only Palmyra Atoll and Midway Atoll, became a U.S. state.
-Residents of the Stewart Islands, who are Polynesian like the native Hawaiians rather than Melanesian, claimed to be citizens of the United States since the Stewart Islands were given to King Kamehameha IV in 1856 and were part of Hawaii at the time of the United States' annexation in 1898.
+Residents of the Stewart Islands, who are Polynesian like the native Hawaiians rather than Melanesian, claimed to be citizens of the United States since the Stewart Islands were given to King Kamehameha IV in 1856 and were part of Hawaii at the time of the United States annexation in 1898.
 The U.S. federal and Hawaii state governments informally accept the recent claim of the Solomon Islands over the Stewart Islands, and the United States makes no official claim of sovereignty.

 Overview

 Except for Palmyra Atoll, all of these islands are unincorporated unorganized territories of the United States.
-Currently, none of the islands have any permanent residents, although military personnel, U.S. Fish and Wildlife Service personnel, and temporarily stationed scientific and research staff are posted to some of the islands.
-The 2000 census counted 315 people on Johnston Atoll and 1 person on Wake Atoll.
+Currently, none of the islands have any known permanent residents.
+However, military personnel, U.S. Fish and Wildlife Service personnel, and temporarily stationed scientific and research staff are posted to some islands.
+The 2000 census counted 315 people on Johnston Atoll and 1 person on Wake Island.
 The Territory of Palmyra Atoll is an incorporated territory, separated in 1959 from the rest of the former incorporated Territory of Hawaii when Hawaii became a state.

-There has been no modern indigenous population, except at the 1940 census.
+There has been no recorded modern Indigenous population, except at the 1940 census.
 During the late 2010s, the U.S. military began reinvesting in the airfield and other assets on Wake Island.

-The islands are grouped together as a statistical convenience.
-They are not administered collectively, nor do they share a single cultural or political history beyond being uninhabited islands under the sovereignty of the United States.
-They are all outside of the customs territory of the United States and have no customs duties.
-Except for Midway Atoll, the Pacific islands are surrounded by large exclusive economic zones and are within the bounds of the Pacific Remote Islands Marine National Monument.
+The islands are grouped for statistical convenience.
+They are neither administered collectively nor share a single cultural or political history beyond being uninhabited islands under the sovereignty of the United States.
+They are all outside the customs territory of the United States and have no customs duties.
+Except for Midway Atoll, the Pacific islands are surrounded by large exclusive economic zones and are within the bounds of the Pacific Islands Heritage Marine National Monument.

 They are collectively represented by the ISO 3166-1 alpha-2 code UM.
 The individual islands have ISO 3166-2 numerical codes.

 The Internet country code top-level domain (ccTLD) ".um" has historically been assigned to the islands; however, the .um ccTLD was retired in January 2007.

-Most of the islands in the U.S. Minor Outlying Islands are closed to the public.
+Most of the U.S. Minor Outlying Islands islands are closed to the public.
 Visitors to islands such as Jarvis Island need a permit.
 Palmyra Atoll is open to the public, but there is no easy way to reach it.